Georgia restaurants allowed to reopen as restrictions loosen - KVIA

 Georgia restaurants allowed to reopen as restrictions loosen

-ATLANTA (AP) — Some Georgia restaurants were reopening for limited dine-in service Monday as the state continued a loosening of coronavirus restrictions, but many chose to remain closed for the time being.
+ATLANTA (AP) — With tables wide apart and staff wearing masks, some Georgia restaurants reopened for limited dine-in service Monday as the state loosened more coronavirus restrictions, but many eateries remained closed amid concerns that serving in-house meals could put staff and customers at risk.

-Permission for dine-in service and for movie theaters to reopen comes after other businesses, including barbershops, gyms, tattoo shops and nail salons, were allowed to start seeing customers Friday.
-While many gratefully opened their doors after a monthlong closure, others didn’t feel ready yet and remained shuttered.

-A similar mixed response was expected for the businesses allowed to reopen Monday.
+The dine-in service and movie screenings resumed after other businesses, including barbershops, gyms, tattoo shops and nail salons, were allowed to start seeing customers Friday.
+While many gratefully opened their doors after a monthlong closure, others did not feel ready yet and stayed closed.
+A similar mixed response played out Monday.

-Gov. Brian Kemp last week announced that he was relaxing restrictions despite health experts’ warnings of a potential surge in infections and disapproval from President Donald Trump.
+Gov. Brian Kemp announced last week that he would relax restrictions despite health experts’ warnings of a potential surge in infections and disapproval from President Donald Trump.

-Kemp released 39 requirements that restaurants must follow if they reopen, including a limit of 10 customers per 500 square feet (about 46 square meters) and all employees wearing face coverings “at all times.”
+Kemp issued 39 requirements that restaurants must follow if they reopen, including observing a limit of 10 customers per 500 square feet (about 46 square meters) and ensuring that all employees wear face coverings all the time.
 Movie theater ushers were ordered to enforce social distancing.

-The restaurant was following restrictions put in place by the governor — constantly disinfecting and sanitizing, wearing masks and gloves, placing tables 6 feet (2 meters) apart and enforcing social distancing, Webster said.
+The restaurant followed the governor’s restrictions, including constantly disinfecting and sanitizing, placing tables 6 feet (2 meters) apart and practicing social distancing, Webster said.
 The restrictions also mean only 10 customers can be inside at a time, rather than the normal capacity of 45.

-As a small business, the outbreak has been brutal, even though they’ve been offering to-go orders, Webster said.
-The decision to reopen for dine-in service was a difficult one, she said.
+The outbreak has been brutal on such a small business, even though the restaurant offered to-go orders, Webster said.
+The decision to reopen for dine-in service was difficult, she said.

 “You don’t want people to bash you because you’re just trying to make ends meet,” she said.

+Georgia-based Waffle House planned to resume limited dine-in service at many of its 400 restaurants across the state.
+Waffle House spokeswoman Njeri Boss said that 330 of the chain’s Georgia restaurants stayed open for takeout orders during the lockdown, and most of them were expected to start serving dine-in customers Monday.

+The popular chain is known for being one of the last to close and first to reopen during the hurricanes and floods that affect the region.

-Alex Brounstein, the owner of Atlanta-based burger chain, Grindhouse Killer Burgers, said he had no plans to reopen Monday and had no idea how any restaurant can resume dine-in service while maintaining social distance or other precautions to prevent the virus from spreading.
+Alex Brounstein, the owner of Atlanta-based burger chain, Grindhouse Killer Burgers, said he had no plans to reopen Monday and he questioned how any restaurant can resume dine-in service while maintaining social distance or other precautions to prevent the virus from spreading.

 “You’re talking about people putting their mouths on things in your restaurant.
 You now have dirty dishes going back into your kitchen.
 To me, it’s just completely illogical,” he said.